benklinton/CS-2450-Group-Project/README.md

 # Running Application Locally

-1. Install nvm for node version mananger or install npm and node
+1. Install nvm for node version mananger or install npm and node.
-2. use nvm to install node version v20.14.0 (You could run with a different version but it is not recommended)
+2. Use nvm to install node version v20.14.0.
+(You could run with a different version but it is not recommended)
-3. clone repository onto computer
+3. Clone repository onto computer.
-4. move into repository and install dependencies
+4. Move into repository and install dependencies.

 ```
 npm install
 ```

-5. start project by specifing route to program file to be executed (I have put example program files in the ./programs folder)
+5. Start project by specifing route to program file to be executed.
+(I have put example program files in the ./programs folder)

 ```
 node index.js <path to program>